 Once you finish the preparation, store the jarred jalapeno slices somewhere cool and dark.
 Check them after 24 hours to see if they have sealed properly.
 For best results, don’t open them before hitting the one-month mark.

 Pickling Jalapeno slices is easy as pie with this detailed guide.

 Unlike the usual salsa, which is red, Salsa Verde is a green variant with tomatillos, cilantro, sugar, and jalapenos.

-With help from a blender, you can make the green dip without spending much time and effort.
+With the help of a blender, you can make this flavorful tomatillo delicacy without spending much time and effort.
 Remember to drain the canned tomatillos.
 To adjust the flavor, put in Jalapenos or sugar for spiciness or sweetness, respectively.

 Total time: 20 minutes

 Slaw, along with salad, is always a good choice for a side dish.
 It plays exceptionally well with fajitas, especially when the slaw is Mexican-styled.
 Plus, you can get many benefits from eating this dish, like getting a healthy amount of vitamins from the red cabbage.